 Kaikoura Wildlife Rescue operates a non-profit facility dedicated to the rescue and treatment of ill and injured native birds, primarily focusing on seabirds.
 Our mission is to rehabilitate and preserve native birdlife in the South Marlborough and North Canterbury region of New Zealand's South Island.

 Kaikoura Wildlife Rescue is maintained voluntarily by wildlife biologist Sabrina Luecht, under a ten year Department of Conservation Wildlife Act permit and as a member of the Wildlife Rehabilitators Network of New Zealand.

 Due to the extensive costs involved in wildlife rehabilitation, Kaikoura Wildlife Rescue relies on the support of people like you.
-To date Sabrina has largely had to self-fund this work, which is a vital environmental and community service.
+To date Sabrina has largely self-funded this work, which is a vital environmental and community service.

 Ongoing funds are desperately needed to cover costs associated with treatment and rehabilitation - including medical, diet, housing and cleaning supplies.

 Sabrina Luecht is a wildlife biologist who founded Kaikoura Wildlife Rescue, voluntarily rehabilitating native birds at her own expense.